lujiaming-12138/DuaLight/readme.md

 The result for Arterial 4x4 Scenario:

 ![Demo of Arterial 4x4 Scenario](https://github.com/AnonymousIDforSubmission/GESA/blob/main/demo_final/arterial4x4_single_intersection.gif?raw=true)
-> As shown above, the Arterial 4x4 has quite high traffic volume, especially in the selected intersection: both FTC and GESA-Single get quite long traffic queue in the West and South entering approaches, and FTC also has long queue in the North approach.
-However, out GESA could promptly and dynamically release the traffic jam.
+> As shown above, the Arterial 4x4 has quite high traffic volume, especially in the selected intersection: both FTC and GESA-Single get quite long traffic queues in the West and South entering approaches, and FTC also has a long queue in the North approach.
+However, our GESA could promptly and dynamically release the traffic jam.

 The result for Cologne 8 Scenario:

 ![Demo of Cologne 8 Scenario](https://github.com/AnonymousIDforSubmission/GESA/blob/main/demo_final/cologne8_single_intersection.gif?raw=true)
+> As shown in the demo, the North entering approach has quite high traffic inflow, and all the benchmarks could not release the flow on time, resulting in a long queue.
+Our GESA could release the jam timely.

 The result for Fenglin Scenario:

 ![Demo of Fenglin Scenario](https://github.com/AnonymousIDforSubmission/GESA/blob/main/demo_final/fenglin_single_intersection.gif?raw=true)
+> As mentioned in the paper, Fenglin is a corridor with an East-West main road.
+As shown in the demo, high volume of traffic flow concentrated in the middle through-lane of the East entering approach, resulting in the traffic jam in the benchmark methods.
+GESA learned to turn the green light more frequently, easing the traffic congestion.

 ## Demo Results